singh1114/best/_posts/2019-11-17-running-a-function-after-quick-intervals-in-vanilla-javascript.md

 Most of the organizations tend to use crontab for handling any such requests for running periodic tasks.

-Each and every language has it's own implementation of handling periodic tasks.
+Each and every language has its own implementation of handling periodic tasks.

 ## Periodic task in Vanilla JavaScript